beckermr/stackvana-core/README.md

   by the project is old enough), that it is pretty safe to also allow `eups` to use precompiled binaries.

+## Things that I did that don't make me feel like a good person.

+- I have disabled `eups`'s locking mechanism to help multiple processes simultaneously use the same `conda` environment with this package.
+According to Robert Lupton, this choice should be fine.
+However, as usual with all `conda` environments, do not install packages via `conda` or `eups` into an environment while running code is using that same environment.
+  Many thanks to Robert Lupton for pointing out how to do modify this configuration option elegantly!

 - I have removed the build of `doxygen` from `eups` in favor of installing it with `conda`.
 I used the `manifest.remap` feature of `eups` to make sure this works with the existing stack installation routine.
 Many thanks to Jim Bosch for pointing out this feature of `eups`!

+- I changed the first line, `#!${PREFIX}/bin/python`, in the `eups` and `eups_setup` scripts to `#!/usr/bin/env python`.
+This doesn't seem to make a difference and the CI services that build the stack were failing on the long prefixes used by `conda-build`.

+- I applied a patch to the `${EUPS_DIR}/lib/eupspkg.sh` script so that it uses old-style `distutils` installs.
+(I added `--single-version-externally-managed --record record.txt` to `PYSETUP_INSTALL_OPTIONS`.)
+This change ensures that python packages installed by `eups` do not install their dependencies from `PyPi` using `setuptools`.
+Instead, you must install the appropriate package using `conda`. `setuptools` should have been able to detect the dependencies in the `conda` environment in the first place, but sometimes this was failing for some reason unknown to me.

 ## Known Build Issues